 The LG C4 OLED is a good upgrade from the LG CX OLED if you're looking for a brighter OLED.
 The C4 is brighter in SDR and, combined with its slightly better reflection handling, fights more glare in a room with the lights on.
 Highlights in HDR content also pop more on the C4 due to its higher HDR peak brightness.
 Additionally, the C4 supports a 144Hz refresh rate, which is great if you're a PC gamer.

 The LG C4 OLED is better than the Hisense U8/U8N in most ways.
 The LG has better contrast thanks to its nearly infinite contrast ratio, so it displays deeper and inkier blacks, but the U8N is no slouch in that regard.
-The LG has a nearly instantaneous response time, so there is almost no blur behind fast motion, whereas the Hisense still has minimal blur.
+The LG has a nearly instantaneous response time, so there is almost no blur behind fast motion, whereas the Hisense still has some blur.
 The LG also has much better accuracy in both SDR and HDR.
 However, the Hisense is the better TV for very bright rooms due to its remarkable brightness that makes it easily overcome glare.

 The LG C4 OLED is much better than the Sony BRAVIA 7 QLED.
 The LG's OLED panel delivers much deeper, inkier blacks in a dark room with no distracting blooming or haloing around bright objects.
 The LG also has a wider viewing angle and much better reflection handling, so even though the Sony is a lot brighter, the LG looks better in a bright room.
 Finally, both offer a great selection of gaming features, but the LG supports up to 4k @ 144Hz gaming on all four of its HDMI inputs compared to Sony's support for 4k @ 120Hz on just two inputs, so the LG is a more versatile choice.